-Logistical performance in both domestic and international trade is central to economic growth and competitiveness, and East Africa is no exception.
+The Federation of East African Freight Forwarders Associations shows that logistical performance in both domestic and international trade is central to economic growth and competitiveness.

 The logistics sector is recognised as one of the core pillars of economic development, connecting firms to domestic and international markets through reliable supply chain networks.

 The process of integrating East African Community (EAC) nations into one bloc has helped to improve the region’s logistics performance, making investments more attractive and reducing the cost of doing business.

 For freight forwarders in East Africa, who oversee the movement of cargo, packing, documentation and customs clearance, the establishment of a Single Customs Territory (SCT) in the EAC has helped to tackle a lot of problems, particularly related to clearance procedures.